ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/packages/configuring-following-server.md

 | `string` | "odom"  |

 Description
-:   Odometry topic to use for obtaining the robot’s current velocity.
+:   Odometry topic to use for obtaining the robot's current velocity.

 ### **`odom_duration`**